isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2073.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Subscription / Leasing

 ### Support Level
 Up to 80% for SMEs <br>
-N.A. for non-SMEs
+Up to NA% for non-SMEs

 ### Things to Note
-- Minimum 1 labelling position
-- Auto self-adhesive labelling function
-- Parameter setting for different label sizes
-- Adjustable production speed minimum 1-30 Metre /min
-- Touchscreen display (optional)
-- Explosion proof (optional)
-- Installation/simple training costs can be supported
-- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap

-Minimum 30% ordinary shares held by Singaporean/PR.
-No change in vendor allowed
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Web URL: www.csglobal-group.com <br>Contact Hotline: 65882378 <br>Contact Email: marketing@csglobal-group.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.